Muhammad (name)

-The name is banned for newborn children in the Xinjiang region of China since 2017, as well as for the Ahmadi community in Pakistan.
+The name has been banned for newborn children in the Xinjiang region of China since 2017, as well as for the Ahmadi community in Pakistan.

 Lexicology

 The name Muḥammad is the standard, primary transliteration of the Arabic given name, محمد, that comes from the Arabic passive participle of ḥammada (حَمَّدَ), praise, and further from triconsonantal Semitic root Ḥ-M-D (praise); hence praised, or praiseworthy.
 However, its actual pronunciation differs colloquially, for example, in Egyptian Arabic: [mæˈħæmːæd], while in exclusively religious contexts, talking about Islam: [moˈħæmːæd].

 The name has one of the highest numbers of English spelling variants in the world.
-Other Arabic names from the same root include Mahmud, Ahmed, Hamed, Tahmid and Hamid.
+Other Arabic names from the same root include Mahmud, Ahmed, Hamed, Tahmid, and Hamid.

 Transliterations

-The name may be abbreviated to Md., Mohd., Muhd., Mhd., or simply M. because of its utmost meaning, its popularity has meant that it can become hard to distinguish people when there is a multitude with the same name.
-In some cases it may be to keep a personal name less tied to a religious context.
+The name may be abbreviated to Md., Mohd., Muhd., Mhd., or simply M. because of its ubiquity.
+Its popularity has meant that it can become hard to distinguish people.
+In some cases, it may be to keep a personal name less tied to a religious context.
 This is only done if the person has a second given name.
 Some men who have Muhammad (or variant) as a first name choose not to use it, as it is such a common name.
-Instead they use another given name.
-For example, Anwar Sadat, Hosni Mubarak, Siad Barre, Zia-ul-Haq, Ayub Khan, Nawaz Sharif and Shehbaz Sharif use their second given name.
+Instead, they use another given name.
+For example, Anwar Sadat, Hosni Mubarak, Siad Barre, Zia-ul-Haq, Yusuf Khattak, Ayub Khan and Reza Pahlavi use their given name, second given name, or surname.